zesty-io/ZestySwiftContentEndpointWrapper/README.md

 ## License

-ZestyJSONAPI is available under the MIT license.
+ZestySwiftContentEndpointWrapper is available under the MIT license.
 See the LICENSE file for more info.